 Students should also be aware of the University requirements for the Bachelor's degree.
-All students must complete a minimum of 42 semester hours at the 300 level.

 Students wishing to be certified for teaching history in secondary schools should consult the Secondary Education section of this catalog.
 Students seeking certification to teach United States history are required to complete 8 semester hours in U.S. history.